annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 Every geometry must have the `stream` property specified.
 This property determines which stream (or sensor) that the geometry appears in.
 It is important that the stream is among the ones specified in the scene and of the same type, for example `camera` or `lidar`.

+### Relations

+Currently not supported.
+Contact Kognic if you need support for this or use regular attributes instead.

+### Contexts

+Currently not supported.
+Contact Kognic if you need support for this or use regular attributes instead.

 ### Example pre-annotation